sidebar hamburger menu

 Auditd logs

-The LibCare tools heavily use a ptrace syscall and, in case of auditd trace it's calls, there will be a lot of records in a log.
-There is a rule that provided by kernelcare package and located here: /etc/audit/rules.d/kernelcare.rules.
-It will exclue kernelcare processes from audit.
+The LibCare tools heavily use the ptrace syscall, and if auditd is configured to trace it's calls there will be a lot of records in the logs.
+There is a rule that is provided by the kernelcare package and is located at /etc/audit/rules.d/kernelcare.rules that will exclude the kernelcare processes from auditd.

-Note: no such rule is provided for el6 due to old autditd restrictions.
-There is a command that will add such rule in runtime:
+Note: no such rule is provided for EL6 due to old autditd restrictions.
+There is a command that will add such a rule at runtime:

 It removes all currently enabled KernelCare rules and adds a new one by LibCare's process ID.